Popstizzy03/Popstizzy03/README.md

 ## 🚀 About Me

-I'm Rabboni Kabongo, a passionate full-stack developer with interests in Electrical and Electronic Engineering, Mathematics, and Physics.
+I'm Rabboni Kabongo, a passionate full-stack developer with interests in electronics, mathematics, and physics.
 I'm dedicated to building robust systems and educating the next generation of engineers.

 ## 🎯 Mission & Vision

 This isn't about pride — it's about **sovereignty**.
 I'm building a platform that will:

-- Teach real-world future ready skills
+- Teach real-world backend development
 - Train industry-ready engineers and instructors
 - Inspire self-hosted entrepreneurship
 - Spread AI safety and digital self-reliance